jsoncodes/jsoncodes.github.io/_posts/event-sourcing/2016-08-30-basics-of-event-sourcing.markdown

 ## Events and Streams

 The basic principle of event sourcing is to store all changes of state in sequence rather than the current state.
 These changes of state are called **events** and they are historical records of something that has occurred within the application; they are _facts_.
 The sequence of events is known as a **stream**; events are saved to a stream in the order that they occurred.
 These streams can then be replayed in order to reproduce state in the system.
+The number of streams in an event store will vary based on specific application needs as there are no predefined rules on how events are partitioned.

-Typically, though not always, streams are treated as **append-only** and events cannot be modified once saved to a stream.
+Typically streams are treated as **append-only** and events cannot be modified once saved to a stream.
 This means that once an event has occurred within a system and been saved the record of it is always preserved.
 There are some consequences to this that will be explored in a later article.

 ## Read Models and Projections